-- 1. To approve the amended Memorandum and Articles of Association which will take effect from 1 May 2017. - 2.
-To allow the Trustees to make any minor amendments if the Charity Commission so requires.
+1. To approve the amended Memorandum and Articles of Association which will take effect from 1 May 2017.

 It is important in a democratic professional society, where all members are part of a regulatory process, to try to attend and participate in General Meetings so that as many of the members as possible contribute to the decisions of the society.